 ● Localized Hot Spots:

-Look for localized areas of heightened warmth on your dog’s skin, as these “hot spots” can indicate skin irritation and contribute to hair loss.
+Look for localized areas of heightened warmth on your dog’s skin.
+These “hot spots” can indicate skin irritation and contribute to hair loss.

 Common Causes Of Abnormal Hair Loss